Maitland

 The level of residential development activity in Maitland was found to be higher than 90% of real estate markets across the country

-Maitland has averaged approximately 147 new dwelling approvals annually.
-Over the past five financial years, from FY21 to FY25, a total of 737 homes were approved, with an additional 129 approved in FY26 so far.
-On average, each dwelling has added around 2.3 new residents per year over these five years, indicating strong demand that supports property values.
+Maitland averaged approximately 147 new dwelling approvals annually.
+Between financial years FY-21 and FY-25, a total of 737 homes were approved, with an additional 139 approved so far in FY-26.
+Over these five years, there was an average of 2.3 new residents per year for each dwelling, indicating strong demand that supports property values.

-The average construction cost value for new homes is approximately $280,000, aligning with regional patterns.
-This financial year has seen $72.2 million in commercial approvals, reflecting high levels of local commercial activity.
-Compared to the Rest of NSW, Maitland exhibits moderately higher construction activity, at 35.0% above the regional average per person over the five-year period, balancing buyer choice while supporting current property values.
-This is notably higher than the national average, suggesting robust developer confidence in the location.
-New development consists of 49.0% standalone homes and 51.0% medium to high-density housing, providing accessible entry options that appeal to downsizers, investors, and first-time buyers.
-This shift from the area's existing housing composition (currently 82.0% houses) indicates decreasing availability of developable sites and reflects changing lifestyles and the need for more diverse, affordable housing options.
+The average construction cost value of new homes was $280,000, aligning with regional patterns.
+In FY-26, there have been $72.2 million in commercial approvals, reflecting high local commercial activity.
+Compared to the Rest of NSW, Maitland exhibited moderately higher construction activity, 35.0% above the regional average per person over the five-year period.
+This suggests strong developer confidence in the location, as it is substantially higher than the national average.
+New development consisted of 49.0% standalone homes and 51.0% medium and high-density housing, marking a shift from the area's existing housing composition, which is currently 82.0% houses.
+This trend may indicate decreasing availability of developable sites and reflects changing lifestyles and demand for diverse, affordable housing options.

-With around 50 people per dwelling approval, Maitland displays characteristics of a growth area.
-According to AreaSearch's latest quarterly estimate, Maitland is projected to gain approximately 7,155 residents by 2041.
-If current development rates persist, housing supply may struggle to keep pace with population growth, potentially intensifying buyer competition and supporting price increases.
+With around 50 people per dwelling approval, Maitland exhibits characteristics of a growth area.
+According to AreaSearch's latest quarterly estimate, the population is forecasted to gain 6,984 residents by 2041.
+If current development rates continue, housing supply may struggle to keep pace with population growth, potentially intensifying buyer competition and supporting price increases.

 Frequently Asked Questions - Development